zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 --------------
 - Oct 2, Wed

-	- Calculated autocorrelation for different radius hotspot.
+	- Organized the results of the hotspot autocorrelation.
+The position of the fixed point shows some deviation from the theoretical calculation in [2010.03683](https://inspirehep.net/literature/1821966).
+It is speculated that this may be due to the secondary image being insufficient for applying the near-photon ring approximation.

 - Oct 1, Tue

-	- Organized the results of hotspot autocorrelation.
+	- Calculated autocorrelation for different radius hotspots.

 - Sept 30, Mon

 	- Discussed with [Prof. Minyong Guo](https://inspirehep.net/authors/1423019?ui-citation-summary=true) about the autocorrelation results.